Join Queries

 Example Setup

-We’ll use the following two tables throughout the examples:
+Let's use the following two tables throughout our examples:

 Table: students